Frequently asked questions

 Opioid-induced constipation (OIC)

 Opioid pain medication can help relieve your pain but may have an undesired effect in the gut that causes constipation.
 This constipation, called opioid-induced constipation, happens when opioids attach to mu-opioid receptors in your bowel.
-This is the underlying cause of opioid-induced constipation and can make it difficult for you to have bowel movements. opioid-induced constipation can last the entire time you're taking opioid pain medication.
+This is the underlying cause of opioid-induced constipation and can make it difficult for you to have bowel movements.
+Opioid-induced constipation can last the entire time you're taking opioid pain medication.

 Opioid-induced constipation is different from other types of constipation that you might treat with OTC laxatives.
 OTC laxatives are typically used for the treatment of occasional constipation, and do not treat the underlying cause of opioid-induced constipation.